 (2) A management plan declaring a fishery to be an interim managed fishery may further classify the fishery as a developmental fishery.

-(3) A management plan may include any provision that, in the Minister’s opinion, is necessary for the protection or management of the fishery or any part of the fishery.
+(3) A management plan may include any provision that, in the Minister’s opinion, is necessary for —

+(a) the protection or management of the fishery or any part of the fishery; or

+(b) the protection of aquatic mammals, aquatic reptiles, aquatic birds, amphibians or pearl oysters from fishing activity in the fishery.

+[Section 56 amended by No. 43 of 2011 s.
+17.]

 57. Expiry date

 (1) A management plan for an interim managed fishery may provide that the plan only has effect for a specified period.